Last Chance Furniture

 No cost until they buy.
 A daily feed of pre-screened, priced inventory.

-The magic is that nobody needs convincing.
+Nobody needs convincing.
 Customers want less to move.
-Movers want less to dump.
+Movers want less to dispose of.
 Retailers want more to sell.
 The platform just connects what already exists.

 How the Money Flows